 Browsing 30 - 40 results of 241 programs for subject - Geology/Earth Science

+As a special event in conjunction with the 2009 American Geophysical Union Fall Meeting, we connected a live audience at the Exploratorium with scientists at the South Pole.
+Learn about atmospheric research at the South Pole from NOAA's Nick Morgan, the IceCube neutrino detector from Mark Krasberg and Laura Gladstone, and the South Pole Telescope from Bill Holzapfel.
 Most things won't burn on Mars—after all, the main ingredient in the Martian atmosphere, carbon dioxide, is used in fire extinguishers on earth.
 So how would one create fire without oxygen?
 Use metal!This slow motion footage shows magnesium burning within a block of dry ice.

 Geologist Chistina Riesselman explains how studying 3-million-year-old sediment from Antarctica is providing a glimpse of what our planet's climate might look like if atmospheric carbon dioxide continues to rise as projected.
 Sarah Santos and Jeremy Rector demonstrate two ways to make ferrofluid during a live Webcast of the Exploratorium's Iron Science Teacher.

 Watch the whole episode (type "oil" in the search box), along with many other episodes of Iron Science Teacher at www.exploratorium.edu/tv In May 2009, the ROV Jason captured these images of violent explosions of the West Mata volcano near Fiji.
 At almost 4,000 feet underwater, this is the deepest erupting volcano ever witnessed and captured on video.
 It's also the first time anyone has ever observed the formation of deep-ocean seafloor as it's happening.
-Smashcast visited the Exploratorium on Saturday, April 18th, to work on the Ice Stories project and meet four Antarctic scientists.
-In this panel discussion, the panelists will examine the impacts of climate change on Hawaiian ecosystems and populations.
-The panelists will include: